coopyey/ttrpg-campaign-site/content/Danse Macabre/Organizations/The Family of Light.md

 		- One of the "twins" (not actual twins)
 		- +18 years older than Die

+Asher and Alisa (the "twins") are very often described as psychopaths by Bertram.

 ### Previous Members

 - The Family